pandas-dev/pandas/doc/source/user_guide/scale.rst

 Scaling to large datasets
 *************************

-Pandas provides data structures for in-memory analytics, which makes using pandas to analyze datasets that are larger than memory datasets somewhat tricky.
+pandas provides data structures for in-memory analytics, which makes using pandas to analyze datasets that are larger than memory datasets somewhat tricky.
 Even datasets that are a sizable fraction of memory become unwieldy, as some pandas operations need to make intermediate copies.